ICube-Robotics/iiwa_ros2/README.md

 ## Features ##
 - integration with `ros2_control`
-- robot drivers for KUKA Fast Robot Interface (FRI) protocol for position, velocity and troque control
+- robot drivers for KUKA Fast Robot Interface (FRI) protocol for position, velocity and torque control
 - dedicated sensors and broadcasters to get data from the robot
 - integration with Gazebo
 - integration with Moveit2